Isaiah 43 – Fear Not

 Or let them hear and say, “It is truth.”

 b.
 Who among them can declare this, and show us former things?
-Let them bring out their witnesses: God invites both His blind, deaf people and the nations to prove Him wrong or themselves right in their rejection of Him.
-It is if God is saying, “You have chosen to worship and honor other gods.
+Let them bring out their witnesses: God invites His people (who are blindand deaf) and the nations to testify: to prove Him to be wrong or to prove that they are justified in their rejection of Him.
+It is as if God is saying, “You have chosen to worship and honor other gods.
 Come before Me now and justify yourself.
 Bring plenty of witnesses.”

 i.
 “We must not miss the pathos: imagine any litigant depending on the blind to testify to what they have seen and the deaf to what they have heard!”
 (Motyer)